 Essentials

-- Passport, which is valid at least for the next 6 months.
+- Passport, which must be valid for at least 6 months after your intended return.

 - Cards (cash can be withdrawn at ATMs in Thailand).
 Yes cards, bring multiple ones as cards can be often blocked by your bank.
 Read the tips below.
 You can also bring some cash in your currnecy to exchange (for emergencies), but be aware of exchange scams (taking note when you are not watching, old or torn bills and etc) as well as show me your money scam.